JamieBort/Learning-Directory/JavaScript/CodingChallenges/LeetCode/TemplateREADME.md

 - attempt01.js - The file used for the first attempt at solving the problem.

-- attempt02.js - Doesn't exist.
+- attempt02.js - The file used for the second attempt at solving the problem.

 - README.md - this file.